Don Talbert: New Orleans Saints

 Talbert was a two-year starter at left tackle with the New Orleans Saints.
 On August 2, 1971, he was traded to the Dallas Cowboys in exchange for defensive end Doug Moore and a fourth round draft choice (#104-Eric Allen).

 Dallas Cowboys (third stint)

 In 1971, he was a backup until replacing Ralph Neely in the starting lineup at left tackle in the eighth game, after Neely had a motorcycle accident.
-Talbert promptly sprained his ankle and he was first replaced with Forrest Gregg and later by Tony Liscio.
-Nonetheless, he was able to be a part of the Super Bowl VI winning team.
+Talbert promptly sprained his ankle, and was first replaced with Forrest Gregg and later by Tony Liscio.
+Nonetheless, he was able to be a part of the Super Bowl VI-winning team.

-He was waived on September 7, 1972 and later put on the future list, where he remained for the rest of the season.
+He was waived on September 7, 1972 and was later put on the future list, where he remained for the rest of the season.
 He was re-signed in 1973, but was waived on September 5 and placed on the team taxi squad, before being waived again on September 19.